moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 Engineering Curriculum`_", which we delivered for the first time this past January at UC Davis to about 20 faculty and graduate students at the Data Science Initiative classroom.
-Allen also presented a well attended talk entitled "`Programming as a Way of Thinking`_".
-We plan to continue to develop and teach this workshop at coming conferences and it has been adapted for the Olin Summer Institute.
+Allen also presented a well attended talk entitled "`Programming as a Way of Thinking`_". [why is Allen's accomplishment in here?]We plan to continue to develop and teach this workshop at coming conferences and it has been adapted for the Olin Summer Institute.

-Since I have begun this work I have been asked by half a dozen professors on campus to help them with similar instructional needs.
+Since I have begun this work I have [received requests from] half a dozen professors on campus to [assist/guide] them with similar instructional needs.
 For example, Valeria la Saponara has adopted the Jupyter tool for her composites course.
 I also applied to a $3M NSF IUSE grant with Delmar Larsen of the Chemistry department to add Jupyter to the widely LibreTexts_ project.
-It was rejected with favorable reviews and we have plans to resubmit.
+[Although denied, it received] favorable reviews and we have plans to resubmit.
 Lastly, we started a journal entitled "`The Journal of Open Source Education`_" to allow educators to publish similar style materials which has recently started accepting publications.